TasksRunner/.github/profile/README.md

 The database used for `fixflex` is MongoDB, a NoSQL database that stores data in a flexible, JSON-like format.

-See [Database Schema](MongoDB-schema-visualization.md) file for more details.
+See - [3.2 Design of Database (ERD or Class Diagram)](#32-design-of-database-erd-or-class-diagram) file for more details.

 The database schema for `fixflex` consists of the following collections: